 Astrophysics (Index) | About |

 A brown dwarf (BD) is a star-like object which has insufficient mass to sustain fusion (the hydrogen-burning minimum mass aka HBMM) in the manner of main sequence stars ("stable fusion", i.e., of 1hydrogen), but with enough to trigger deuterium burning (the deuterium-burning minimum mass aka DBMM).
-This is roughly (and standardized as) 13 to 75 Jupiter masses.
-They can have an effective temperatures (Teff) ranging from 250 K to 3000 K, and any of the spectral classes, M-type star (M dwarf), L-type star (L dwarf), T-type star (T dwarf), or Y-type star (Y dwarf).
-They cool over the course of their life, so their classification evolves, which presents a mass/age degeneracy: that a young brown dwarf within the lower end of the mass range has a Teff (and spectral class) identical to that of more massive brown dwarfs that are sufficiently older.
-(Note that there isn't complete consistency regarding whether the term star is meant to include brown dwarfs, likely depending upon the context, the subdiscipline, and/or the writer.)
+This range is roughly 13 to 75 Jupiter masses, which is taken as their standard nominal mass-range.
+They can have an effective temperatures (Teff) ranging from 250 K to 3000 K, and any of the spectral classes, M (M dwarf), L (L dwarf), T (T dwarf), or Y (Y dwarf).
+They cool over the course of their life, so their spectral classification evolves, which presents a mass/age degeneracy: a young brown dwarf within the lower end of the mass range has a Teff (and spectral class) identical to that of more massive brown dwarfs that are sufficiently older.
+(Note that there isn't complete consistency regarding whether the term star is meant to include brown dwarfs; it likely depends upon the context, the subdiscipline, and/or the writer.)

 The coolest main sequence stars are within the hotter end of the brown-dwarf range, and the classifications M and L can be hydrogen burning stars.
-Also, many planets are warmer than 250 K. Consequently, even with the spectral class and absolute magnitude determined, its mass is needed to determine whether the object is a planet, a brown dwarf, or a star.
-Thus, when candidates (substellar objects of some kind) are found at distant orbits from a star, so mass-determination is possible as well as spectrography from direct imaging, characteristics of such bodies can be collected, which, in turn, assist in classifying similar objects found nearer the stars, e.g., by transits.
-Modeling such bodies has the extra complication of the possibility of clouds in the atmosphere.
+Also, many planets are warmer than 250 K. Consequently, even with the spectral class and absolute magnitude determined, it is not clear whether or not it is a brown dwarf: its mass is an additional clue, allowing it to be (nominally) classified as a planet, a brown dwarf, or a star.

 The early-established observables used to identify brown dwarfs, as opposed to main sequence stars, were the presence of lithium and/or methane (Main sequence stars generally burn their lithium early, thus its presence is a sign that the star has never burned hydrogen).
 The first observed brown dwarf was identified as such in 1995.
 As of 2015, thousands of brown dwarfs are known.